Agent Skills: Feature Documentation Generation & Verification

 DOCUMENTATION_ACCURACY_CHECKPOINT

-Before writing any documentation:
+Before writing documentation, verify:

-• "Are my line number references accurate and current?"
+• Line number references accurate and current?

 TEST CASE EVIDENCE VERIFICATION

-For EVERY test case:
+EVERY test case:

-3. Check Edge Cases: Find error constants in ErrorMessage.cs
+3. Check Edge Cases: find error constants in ErrorMessage.cs

 4. Fix immediately if line numbers wrong

-Phase 3.5: Verification (3 Passes)
+Phase 3.5: Verification (4 Passes)

 First Pass — Test Case Evidence Audit (Section 15)